luguslabs/DAppNodePackage-substrate-telemetry-backend/README.md

-# DAppNodePackage-substrate-telemetry-backend
-Substrate Telemetry Backend package for DAppNode
+# Substrate Telemetry Backend package for DAppNode

-Actually a dappnode package metadata wrapper and docker image using [substrate-telemetry from Parity Tech](https://github.com/paritytech/substrate-telemetry.git)
+Dappnode package metadata wrapper and docker image using [substrate-telemetry from Parity Tech](https://github.com/paritytech/substrate-telemetry.git)

 It is an AragonApp whose repo is deployed at this address: [0x9f85ae5aefe4a3eff39d9a44212aae21dd15079a ](https://etherscan.io/address/0x9f85ae5aefe4a3eff39d9a44212aae21dd15079a) and whose ENS address is: [substrate-telemetry-backend-archipel.public.dappnode.eth](https://etherscan.io/enslookup?q=substrate-telemetry-backend-archipel.public.dappnode.eth])